maelchiotti/LocalMaterialNotes/README.md

 - Share text from other applications to add it directly to a note
 - Share your notes as text
 - Export your notes as JSON and import them back
+- Export your notes as Markdown

 ### Protect

-- Lock the application using your device authentication capabilities
-- Never worry about how your data is handled as the application doesn't have any internet permissions
+- Never worry about how your data is handled, as it never leaves your device because the application doesn't have any internet permissions

 ### Customize

+- Choose your language (see the [supported ones](#supported-languages))
 - Choose your theme (light, dark or black)
 - Choose if you want your theme to be dynamic (use colors from your background)
-- Choose your language (see the [supported ones](#supported-languages))

 ## Screenshots